particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 ### UART serial

-The Electron 2 supports one UART serial interface.
+Sulu supports one UART serial interface.

 {{!-- BEGIN do not edit content below, it is automatically generated 230fb891-7a16-4ccc-b5f0-4398c84303b8 --}}